 Take a virtual ride on a satellite for awesome views of Earth

 Want to see more of what’s out there in space?
 The short video documentary, “The Last Steps” will take you to a ‘back to the future’ moment in time with original film footage, photographs and audio recordings from Apollo 17, NASA’s final Apollo program mission, and the last time a human walked on the moon.
-More “out of this world” videos have been selected for viewing on the “Cosmos Channel“, free to watch, on-demand.
+Watch more “out of this world” videos via the “Cosmos Channel“, free to watch, on-demand.

 A retrospective look at discoveries and images of Saturn